Tim-Hass-GA/fuzzy-winner/README.md

 Code
 - [ ] More types of dogs
 - [ ] Logic for multiple types of attacks
-- [ ] More normalization of entity and actor behaviors UI
+UI
 - [ ] More styling
 - [ ] Touch for Mobile